DevOpsBootcamp/website/source/frameworks.rst

     is".
 If a server is stateless, then the way that it handles requests doesn't change based on previous requests that have been made.

-    It can be a bit of a subtle distinction, since storing data and retreiving stored data is a common function that web apps perform.
+    It can be a bit of a subtle distinction, since storing data and retrieving stored data is a common function that web apps perform.
 However, in that case, the web server isn't the component that's storing the data from the previous request.
 The web server stores and retrieves data by talking to a